 • Optional gratuities

 • International Airfare

-Our 12-day gay group trip through South Africa encompases the very parts of South Africa that makes it so well known!
+Our 11-day gay group trip through South Africa encompases the very parts of South Africa that makes it so well known!
 Think a safari in Kruger National Park full of lions, hippos, zebras, giraffes.
 Think wine tasting in the the midst of the worlds best vineyards in the Winelands.
 Think cosmopolitan Cape Town where you can dive with great white sharks, summit iconic Table Mountain, and walk in the footsteps of incredible history.
-Below is a brief itinerary of our stops, but for detailed info and available activities check out the links to the left.

 Days 1, 2, 3, and 4